Kappa Psi Kappa: Tau Kappa Phi

 The history of the Kappa Family is unique because the family was not formed all at one time.
-Kappa Psi Kappa's founding on August 17, 2001, in Tallahassee, FL marked the beginning of it.
+Kappa Psi Kappa's founding on August 17, 2001, in Tallahassee, Florida marked the beginning of it.
 On February 20, 2002, the sorority and fraternity pair of Phi Nu Kappa and Alpha Psi Kappa were formed on the Florida State University campus.
 They joined the Kappa Family on March 28, 2002.
 The last organization to join was the Kappa Sapphires founded on April 8, 2002.
 The Kappa Family gave itself Greek letters on August 13, 2002.
 Tau Kappa Phi (The Kappa Family) became the Grand Chapter for all members.